 Oh and I almost forgot.
 You will need Cat 6 Ethernet cable.
 Make sure you get “riser” rated cable for running it between walls.
 It’s available on Amazon.

 You will also need a pair of wire cutters to cut the cable.
 If you are going to buy a pair, you might as well buy an Ethernet crimping tool.
 These are used to terminate the ends of cable when making your own ethernet cables (the male ends.)
-They have a wire cutter built in and don’t cost much more than wire cutters.
-I’m just explaining on wiring the jacks, so I didn’t use the crimper.
+They have a wire cutter built-in and don’t cost much more than wire cutters.
+I’m just explaining about wiring the jacks, so I didn’t use the crimper.
 I was lazy and just bought pre-terminated cat 6 Ethernet cables.

 List of Supplies to Install Ethernet Jack

-- A punch down tool
+- A punch-down tool

 - A twisted pair radial stripper